Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks: Pre-training Objectives

-\subsubsection{Objectives by data sources}
+\subsubsection{Objectives by Data Sources}

-Sufficient data and supervision labels are critical to task-specific objectives, and different data and labels are needed by different downstream tasks.
-Existing works get them from two sources -- human created and machine synthesis.
+The above objectives are possible with human-created and machine-synthesized data on different sources of tables.

-\textbf{Human created} Human created data can be post-labeled, e.g., ToTTo, a well-labeled dataset for table-to-text with NL descriptions and corresponding web tables, is used by StruG for pre-training.
-And human created data can also be crawled and extracted with trivial efforts, e.g., FORTAP extracts formulas from a large web-crawled spreadsheet corpus, analyzes them with XLParser\cite{aivaloglou2015grammar}, and extracts numerical reference and calculation relationships from them.
-Human created datasets are usually meaningful, and web-crawled ones may be large, diverse, and noisy, which need careful prepossessing.
+\textbf{Human-created:} Human-created data usually show higher quality than web-crawled ones which might require careful prepossessing for their size, diversity and noises.
+It is common to manually add extra labels for existing dataset.
+E.g., ToTTo, a well-labeled dataset for table-to-text with NL descriptions and corresponding web tables, was used by StruG for pre-training.
+Also, human-created labels can be collected in smart ways.
+E.g., ForTaP extracted existing formulas from a large web-crawled spreadsheet corpus and extracted numerical reference and calculation relationships from them for pre-training.
+And large fine-grained labeled datasets were also used for pre-training, e.g., ToTTo, a well-labeled dataset for table-to-text with NL descriptions and corresponding web tables, was used by StruG for pre-training.

-\textbf{Machine } GraPPa~\cite{deng2020structure} proposed SCFG (synchronous context-free grammar) and applied it to synthesized sentence-SQL pairs on a large number of tables. ~\citet{eisenschlos2020understanding} created synthetic and counterfactual statements for existing Wikipedia tables.
-The former got table and sentences from Wikipedia as positive examples and created minimally differing refuted examples.
-The latter built a table-dependent statement, defined the (probabilistic) context-free grammar, and synthesized statements from the CFG.
+\textbf{Machine-synthesized:} Synthesized data are more targeted and controllable, but require careful designs to ensure meaningfulness and diversity.
+GraPPa proposed an SCFG (synchronous context-free grammar) and applied it to synthesize sentence-SQL pairs over tables. \cite{eisenschlos2020understanding} created counterfactual and synthetic statements for existing Wikipedia tables: For the counterfactual ones, it got tables and sentences from Wikipedia as positive examples and created minimally differing refuted examples; For the synthetic ones, it built table-dependent statements by synthesizing them from the pre-defined probabilistic CFG (context-free grammar).
 TaPEx randomly selected tables from the training set of WIKITQ~\cite{pasupat2015compositional} and instantiated SQL templates to synthesize table-SQL pairs.
-Synthesized datasets are more targeted and controllable, but also need careful designation to ensure the meaningfulness and diversity.